yoniblum/ENG4000-Team-A-F/README.md

 ### The Product Owner
 Is responsible for maximizing the value of the product resulting from work of the Development Team.
 Also, is solely responsible for managing the Product Backlog.

-Our team’s Product Owner is Shivani Joshi.
+Our team’s Product Owner is TBD.

 ### The Scrum Master
 The Scrum Master is responsible for promoting and supporting Scrum- helping everyone understand Scrum theory, practices, rules, and values.

-Our team’s Scrum master is Siddharth Bhardwaj
+Our team’s Scrum master is TBD.

 ### The Development Team
 The Development Team consists of professionals who do the work of delivering a potentially releasable.
 Their work increments the progress of "Done" product at the end of each Sprint.